sfigg/commercialization-public/design/device-experiences/OEM-hardware-based-protection.md

 ms.technology: windows-oem
 ---

-#Hardware-based protection considerations for OEMs
+#Hardware considerations for secure systems
 Each section (one per feature) contains the following information.
 1. Describe each feature and what it does.
 Link to more information if available.
 2. What are the OEM opportunities for each feature?